patterncoder/NinjaSchemas/documentation/apiObjects/venue.md

+#Venue
+A location where events can be help

+*status*
+ - needs initial review and implementation

 #Object - venue
-A location where events can be help

-Fully implemented 9/21/2015

 | Fields        | Type          | Description
 | ------------- | -------       | ------------|